On large-scale dynamos with stable stratification and the application to stellar radiative zones: Theoretical Considerations

-\paragraph{Summary with stable stratification} With stable stratification that is sufficiently weak, so $Rb_m=RmFr^2>Rb_m^c$ and $Fr\sim 1$, at $t=0$ we expect at least the SSD to grow.
+With stable stratification that is sufficiently weak, so $Rb_m=RmFr^2>Rb_m^c$ and $Fr\sim 1$, at $t=0$ we expect at least the SSD to grow.
 The mean-field model predicts a regime where the VD will be stable ($Sh<Sh^c_{\mathrm{VD}}$), but the LSD will continue to operate if $Sh>Sh^c_{\mathrm{MSC}}$.
 This is astrophysically interesting since it allows the in-situ generation of a mean magnetic field without destabilization of the background hydrodynamic flow.
 Since stable stratification is only added perturbatively in the SOCA, it cannot predict how the LSD will behave with increasingly stronger stratification (increasing $Fr^{-1}$).
 Further increasing the stable stratification will slowly suppress the SSD and also increase $\eta_{t,N^2}$.
 Therefore one can speculate that the LSD should be at least slowly suppressed.
 As an upper bound, the LSD will stay active at most until the stable stratification is so strong that $Rb_m<Rb_m^c$, which is when the SSD is shut down.
-Determining the robustness of the LSD for intermediate stratification requires DNS of the full equation set.
+However, determining the robustness of the LSD for intermediate stratification requires DNS.